CodeDynasty-dev/Jetpath/README.md

 ## How JetPath works

-JetPath works by search through the source folder and join up any defined handlers and hooks that follows it's format in files named [anything].jet.js.
+JetPath works by searching through the source folder and join up any defined handlers and hooks that follows it's format in files named [anything].jet.js.

 ## Requirements to use JetPath.